LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Experiments

 \subsection{Performance Analysis}

-LATST demonstrates superior performance by achieving the best mean squared error (MSE) scores in 21 out of 32 scenarios across the evaluated eight datasets.
-This remarkable consistency underscores the model's robustness and adaptability in addressing diverse time series forecasting tasks.
-Specifically, LATST outperforms all other transformer-based models on the Electricity, Traffic, and Weather datasets across all evaluated metrics, indicating its efficacy in managing complex temporal dependencies.
+LATST demonstrates exceptional performance, achieving the lowest mean squared error (MSE) scores in 21 out of 32 scenarios across eight diverse datasets.
+This remarkable consistency underscores the model’s robustness and adaptability, effectively addressing a wide range of time-series forecasting tasks.
+Specifically, LATST outperforms all other Transformer-based models on the Electricity, Traffic, and Weather datasets across all evaluated metrics, demonstrating its superior ability to manage complex temporal dependencies.

-When comparing LATST directly with SAMformer, LATST exhibits an overall improvement of 4.3\% in MSE.
-Furthermore, LATST surpasses the Transformer model by a substantial margin of 19.11\%, highlighting its enhanced predictive capabilities.
-The modifications introduced in LATST, including the integration of the Log-Sum-Exp trick and refined attention mechanisms, contribute to this performance enhancement, allowing the model to better capture long-range dependencies and temporal patterns.
+When comparing LATST directly with SAMformer, the model shows its superiority by outperforming SAMformer on 6 out of 8 datasets with overall improvement by 4\% .
+Moreover, LATST surpasses the traditional Transformer model by a notable margin of 19.75\%, which emphasizes its enhanced predictive capabilities.
+Key innovations in LATST, such as the integration of the Log-Sum-Exp trick and refined attention mechanisms, contribute significantly to this performance enhancement.
+These modifications enable LATST to capture long-range dependencies and temporal patterns more effectively, setting it apart from its counterparts.

-The detailed performance metrics for each dataset and prediction length are summarized in \cref{tab:p}.
-Notably, LATST consistently achieves the lowest MSE across multiple input lengths for datasets such as ETTh1, ETTh2, and Electricity.
-For instance, in the Electricity dataset, LATST records an MSE of 0.131 for a prediction length of 96, significantly outperforming the closest competitor, SAMformer, which achieves an MSE of 0.155.
-This trend is replicated across various prediction horizons, demonstrating the model's ability to maintain stability and robustness under different forecasting conditions.
+The detailed performance metrics for each dataset and prediction length are summarized in \cref{tab:performance}.
+Notably, LATST consistently achieves the lowest MSE across various time-series datasets that exhibit substantial variability, which highlights its capacity to effectively exchange information between different variables.
+This phenomenon is closely related to the number of variables and parameter settings, where the model’s performance improves proportionally with the increasing complexity of interactions.
+A more in-depth analysis can be found in \cref{tab:parms}.

+In comparison with DLinear, LATST outperforms the model on 5 out of 8 datasets, despite DLinear having 139.7K parameters.
+LATST, with fewer parameters in most scenarios, demonstrates that its performance is not solely dependent on model size, but rather on the efficiency and effectiveness of its architecture.